cyberbotics/webots/docs/reference/camera.md

 The `wb_camera_recognition_enable_segmentation` and `wb_camera_recognition_disable_segmentation` functions toggle the generation of the segmented image.
 Note that the generation of the segmented image can only be enabled if the recognition functionality is enabled (see [`wb_camera_has_recognition`](#wb_camera_has_recognition) and [`wb_camera_recognition_enable`](#wb_camera_recognition_enable)).

+The `wb_camera_recognition_is_segmentation_enabled` function returns TRUE if the generation of the segmented image is enabled and FALSE otherwise.
+If the recognition functionality is disabled, the segmentation functionality will be disabled as well.

 The `wb_camera_recognition_get_segmentation_image` reads the last generated segmentation image.
 The segmentation image has the exact same properties as the camera image retrieved using the [`wb_camera_get_image`](#wb_camera_get_image).